paladin-t/gingili/README.md

 ![](https://github.com/paladin-t/gingili/blob/master/topology.png)

- * A USB webcam is connected to Raspberry Pi to capture images;
+ * A USB webcam is connected to a Raspberry Pi to capture images;
- * The Raspberry Pi is connected to a same WAN domain with family members' mobile phones do;
+ * The Raspberry Pi is connected to the same WAN domain with family members' mobile phones do;
- * GINGILI detects family members' mobile phones to tell whether you're home, and change monitor strategies;
+ * GINGILI detects family members' mobile phones to tell whether they're home, to change monitor strategies;
  * GINGILI receives command via email to manage it;
  * GINGILI sends captured images via email if motion detected or an interval heartbeat triggered.